tmknom/dockerfiles/README.md

 Use Dependabot version updates.
 For more information, see [dependabot.yml](/.github/dependabot.yml).

-### Environment secrets
+### Secrets management

+Stored environment secrets for the following environments in this repository.

-- release
+#### release

+Reference from releasing workflows such as `.github/workflows/release-prettier.yml`.

 - `DOCKERHUB_TOKEN`: Personal access token used to log against Docker Hub.

 ### Versioning of the entire repository